da-moon/go-files/README.md

 </p>

-collection of utility methods that make working with files easier.This package is experimental. use at your own risk. many of these functions were original found at other repos. `doc.go` contains source repos in case you are interested.
+collection of utility methods that make working with files easier.This package is experimental. use at your own risk. many of these functions were originally found at other repos.mainly, they were taken from prometheus and victoria metrics repos but for a full list of references, refer to `doc.go`.
+In case a function has multiple os implementation, for sake of keeping the codebase small, only linux implementation were kept